 All data collected in the research programme have been available for everyone to download since the end of 2019.
 This means that scientists in the Netherlands and abroad have a wealth of information at their disposal.

 The follow-up to Coastal Genesis 2.0 (additional monitoring, research and pilot projects) is part of the Sea Level Rise Knowledge Programme.
-The aim is to better anticipate future developments due to sea level rise that will affect the sand nourishment system.
-At present, sand nourishment amounts to 12 million cubic metres of sand annually; for the time being, that is enough.
+The aim is to better anticipate future developments that will affect the sand system.
+At present, sand nourishment involves 12 million cubic metres of sand annually; for the time being, that is enough.